take advantage of: meaning and explanation

 - Has anyone ever taken advantage of you or something about you?
 Have you ever taken advantage of someone?

-- Tell me about a time when you took advantage of an opportunity or a chance to do something.
+- Think of a time when you took advantage of an opportunity or a chance to do something.